5 Best Places to Shop in Bangkok

-Sorry about this article gentlemen, it could cause a few very comfortable days getting dragged around Bangkok by your enthusiastic better halves (queue sexist furore) as they work out the best places to shop in Bangkok.
+Sorry about this article gentlemen, it could cause a few very comfortable days getting dragged around Bangkok by your enthusiastic better halves (queue sexist furor) as they work out the best places to shop in Bangkok.
 Whether a tourist here, or on a Bangkok staycation.

 Bangkok is a huge international city, but it’s still much cheaper than our home countries so people often try to take advantage of that and get some serious shopping done.
-Rather than getting dragged from one indian tailor to another by a taxi driver on commission, take my advice and hit up these 5 shopping hotspots during your Bangkok itinerary.
+Rather than getting dragged from one Indian tailor to another by a taxi driver on commission, take my advice and hit up these 5 shopping hotspots during your Bangkok itinerary.
 And if you’re looking for the best tailor in Bangkok, I have you covered there too HERE.

 How to get to Chatuchak Market: